-Patrick Langston is the theatre critic for the Ottawa Citizen.
-In addition to reviewing professional theatre in the National Capital Region, he previews many shows and covers theatre news.
-Patrick also writes for Ottawa Magazine, Carleton University Magazine, and Penguin Eggs – Canada’s folk, roots and world music magazine.
-Patrick lives in Navan, Ont.
+Patrick Langston was the theatre critic for the Ottawa Citizen from 2009 to 2016.
+He currently covers professional theatre in the National Capital Region for www.artsfile.ca.
+Patrick also writes for Ottawa Magazine, Diplomat Magazine, and Penguin Eggs – Canada’s folk, roots and world music magazine.
+He recently taught a course in theatre criticism at the University of Ottawa.
+Patrick lives in Navan, Ontario. .

 Jamie Portman has distinguished himself as one of the finest theatre critics in the country.
 He is presently a free lance critic , periodically writing reviews for theatre in Canada and in England for the Capitalcriticscircle and Postmedia-News (formerly CanWest).
 Jamie makes his home in Kanata.

 Alvina Ruprecht is professor emeritus from Carleton University.
 She is presently adjunct professor in the Department of Theatre at the University of Ottawa and she was regular theatre critic on Ottawa Morning CBC for 30 years.
-Apart from her books and many research publications on Caribbean theatres she contributes regularly to critics sites in France, Canada and countries of the Caribbean.
-She also writes regularly for the on line journal of the Internationation Association of Theatre Critics: www.criticalstages.org.
-Alvina lives in Ottawa.
+Apart from her books and many research publications on Caribbean theatres and the theatres of the South Pacific, she contributes regularly to theatre criticism sites in France, Canada and countries of the Caribbean.
+She also writes regularly for the on line theatre journal of the Internationation Association of Theatre critics: www.critical-stages.org, the French site www.theatredublog.unblog.fr

-Maja StefanovskaBorn in Bosnia and Herzegovina to a political journalist father and arts critic mother (Rajka Stevanovska) , Maja has been immersed in the performing arts since she could barely walk and learned very early on to look upon works with a critical eye.
-Now working toward her Master’s in Communication, she continues to take an avid interest in culture.
-Maja has written extensively for publications such as The Fulcrum, The Leveller and Apt613.
+Maja Stefanovska was born in Bosnia and Herzegovina to a political journalist father and arts critic mother (Rajka Stevanovska) , Maja has been immersed in the performing arts since she was very young.
+She has a Master’s in Communication (U. of Ottawa).
+She has written extensively for The Fulcrum, The Leveller and Apt613.
 Maja lives in Ottawa.

 Rajka Stefanovska was a radio journalist and arts reviewer in Sarajevo, Bosnia and Herzegovina, as well as on Radio Yugoslavia, Belgrade, Serbia for 20 years.
 When the war in former Yugoslavia started she moved to Ottawa, where she joined the Parliamentary Press Gallery as a correspondent for several media, and was a contributor to the Canadian news agency “Issues Network.”
 At the moment, she works as a federal public servant and still lives in Ottawa.